-The Central North American Trade Corridor association wants to embrace emerging technologies to facilitate better use of existing roadways as well as airspace.
+The Central North American Trade Corridor Association wants to embrace emerging technologies to facilitate better use of existing roadways as well as airspace.
 The Autonomous Friendly Corridor would be such a space, allowing someone to program a vehicle in Texas to deliver goods to Minot, North Dakota.

-Here is an example of how it would work.

-Autonomous vehicle gets instructions and departs to destination.
-Vehicle can stop at any of the established “Land Ports” along the corridor.
-Fueling stations, cargo disbursement and vehicle service are some of the functions that will be available at land ports.
-Vehicle arrives at destination, cargo is removed, new cargo is loaded and is given a new job.
+Here is an example of how it would work: An autonomous vehicle gets instructions and departs to a destination.
+The vehicle can stop at any of the established “Land Ports” along the corridor.
+Fueling stations, cargo disbursement, and vehicle service are some of the functions that will be available at Land Ports.
+The vehicle arrives at the destination, cargo is removed, new cargo is loaded and the vehicle is given a new job.

 Autonomous vehicles will make much better use of our current infrastructure.
-With the shortage of long haul drivers, safety concerns and scheduling issues, autonomous vehicles seem like a logical choice.
+With the shortage of long haul drivers, safety concerns, and scheduling issues, autonomous vehicles seem like a logical choice.